Plumber Resume Guide: North Carolina Edition (2026)

 Code Knowledge

-Plumbers must demonstrate familiarity with the International Plumbing Code (IPC) or Uniform Plumbing Code (UPC), depending on regional adoption.
-Knowledge of local amendments and inspection requirements signals your ability to complete projects without costly corrections.
+North Carolina follows the North Carolina State Plumbing Code, which incorporates the International Plumbing Code (IPC) with state-specific amendments.
+Knowledge of NC-specific requirements and inspection procedures signals your ability to complete projects without costly corrections.
 Reference specific code compliance achievements in your work experience bullets.

 Specialization Areas

 Top 5 Things Recruiters Look For: 1.
-Valid state plumbing license (journeyman or master) with license number and expiration date 2.
-Documented hours meeting state experience requirements (typically 4,000-8,500 hours) 3.
-Specialized certifications (gas fitting, medical gas, backflow prevention, sprinkler systems) 4.
-Code compliance track record with inspection pass rates 5.
+Valid North Carolina plumbing license with license number and expiration date 2.
+Documented experience meeting state requirements for license level 3.
+Specialized certifications (gas fitting, medical gas, backflow prevention) 4.
+NC State Plumbing Code compliance track record with inspection pass rates 5.
 Quantified project accomplishments (fixture counts, pipe footage, project values)

 Best Resume Format

-The combination format serves plumbers effectively across all career stages.
-This structure leads with credentials and skills while providing chronological work history that demonstrates progression from apprentice to journeyman to master.
+The combination format serves North Carolina plumbers effectively across all career stages.
+This structure leads with credentials and skills while providing chronological work history that demonstrates progression from technician to journeyman to contractor.

 Why Combination Format Works:

-Format Specifications: - Length: One page for journeyman level; two pages acceptable for master plumbers with 15+ years - Font: Professional sans-serif (Arial, Calibri, Helvetica) at 10-11pt - Margins: 0.5 to 1 inch - File format: PDF unless employer specifically requests Word document
+Format Specifications: - Length: One page for journeyman level; two pages acceptable for contractors with 15+ years - Font: Professional sans-serif (Arial, Calibri, Helvetica) at 10-11pt - Margins: 0.5 to 1 inch - File format: PDF unless employer specifically requests Word document

 Key Skills